LeoLYW12138/DarkB-website/content/home.md

 ---
 title: Home page
-description: Learn how to usue @nuxt/content
+description: Learning how to use @nuxt/content
 ---
 Learning how to use @nuxt/content
 <!--more-->

-Here you can provide more detailes on the title
+Here you can provide more details on the title

 # H1